corsandeffect/yourkey-ai-site/README.md

 2. Open **YourKey AI**, click the gear icon (⚙️ - **API Settings**), securely paste your personal API keys (OpenAI, Claude, and/or Gemini).

-3. Click your chosen AI model from the dropdown menu - **Select Active Model**.
+3. Click your **'Select Active Model'** from the dropdown menu.

 4. Click 'Save Settings' and start chatting!

-Note: Users must input their own personal API keys (OpenAI, Claude, or Gemini) to establish connectivity.
+Note: Users must input their own personal API keys (OpenAI, Claude, and/or Gemini) to establish connectivity.
 New users can sign up for credits directly through these providers.

 💡 Tip: Gemini models are free key friendly.
 OpenAI and Claude require paid key credits, though some OpenAI models may grant temporary free key access.